freerambo/freerambo.github.io/_posts/2018-01-16-Job-Description-of-Software-Engineer.markdown

 ## Job Description
 Energy Research Institute @ NTU (ERIAN) is looking for outstanding Software Engineer to be responsible for developing the software systems on both front-end and back-end.
 The ideal candidate will be involved in overall system architecture and RESTful API design, Supervisory control and Data acquisition (SCADA) and Energy management system (EMS) development.
-This is a vital role requiring a level of significant software capabilities and excellent communication skills.
+This is a senior role requiring a level of significant software capabilities and excellent communication skills.
 The ideal candidate will be needed to understand the best practices of various software systems development and deliver award-winning SCADA/EMS applications.

 ## Responsibilities
 *	Build the overall system architecture and technology roadmaps.